 If you’re reading this on the Internet rather than a printout someone handed you (and who would?), you probably have a router already.
 But does your router have the very latest technologies?

 Routers are always going on sale at Amazon and elsewhere.
-Look for a three-router Mesh kit for around $200 or a dual / tri-band Wi-Fi 6 router for around $225.
+Look for a three-router Mesh kit for less than $150 or a dual / tri-band Wi-Fi 6 router for around less than $220.

 Robots, Raspberry Pi and Arduino